Explore some of the most intriguing diaries of the last 100 years

 Whether by politicians, heads of state, novelists, playwrights and celebrities or ‘ordinary people’, personal diaries can give remarkable insights in to the lives and times of the people who kept them.
 The British Library Diaries season opens with an exploration of some of the most intriguing journals of the last 100 years.
 Our panel also share some of their own diary extracts.

-Following an introduction by British Library curator Joanna Norledge, host Travis Elborough is joined by Dickon Edwards, Simon Garfield, Virginia Ironside and Anita Sethi
+Following an introduction by British Library curator Joanna Norledge, host Travis Elborough is joined by Dickon Edwards, Simon Garfield, Virginia Ironside and Anita Sethi.

-This event will have live speech-to-text interpretation, making it more accessible anyone deaf or hard-of-hearing.
+This event will have live speech-to-text interpretation.

 Dickon Edwards is, in his own words, a “writer, dysfunctional dandy, flâneur, lyricist, DJ, dilettante, boulevardier, valetudinarian, imbiber” and a founding member of bands Orlando and Fosca.
 He has kept a continuous online diary, The Diary at the Centre of the Earth since 1997, which is thought to be the world’s longest running of its type.